benz1221/pi-node-instruction/Enabling-Hyper-V-for-Windows-10-Home-Users.md

-It happens for users under **Windows 10** Home that it seem that the Docker installation process fails due to virtualization issues.
+It happens that for users under **Windows 10 Home** that the Docker installation process fails due to virtualization issues.

 Therefore to ensure a proper virtualization process we recommend you to enable **Hyper-V** in the BIOS.